Understanding trained CNNs by indexing neuron selectivity: Results

 General purpose CNN architectures are usually trained on RGB color images.
 However there is a strong belief in the computer vision community that color is a dispensable property.
 The results we obtain by indexing color selective neurons make us conclude that there is no basis for such a belief.
 Results show that color is strongly entangled at all levels of the CNN representation.
 In a preliminary experiment we have tested a subset of ImageNet images with VGG-M in their original color and the same subset in a gray scale representation.
 Classification results show a considerable decrease: while original RGB images are classified with a 27.50\% top-1 error and 10.14\% top-5 error, gray scale image versions present 51.12\% and 26.37\% errors, top-1 and top-5 errors respectively.

-In a first experiment we extract how many NFs are related to color in each convolutional layer using the proposed color selectivity index.
-The bars in Fig.~\ref{fig:graphical_color} plot the relative quantity of neurons that are color selective compared to those that are not.
+We extracted how many neurons are related to color in each convolutional layer using the proposed color selectivity index.
+The bars in Fig.~\ref{fig:graphical_color} plot the relative number of neurons that are color selective compared to those that are not.
 Grey represents the ratio of neurons that do not spike for the presence of a color and reddish represent neurons that are highly activated by the presence of a color.
-In the graphic we can observe that shallow layers are the main responsible for the color representation on the images: $50\%$ and $40\%$ of neurons are color selective in layers conv1 and conv2, respectively.
-Nevertheless, we also still found around $25\%$ of color selective neurons in in deeper layers.
-Therefore, although neurons in deeper layers tend to be color invariant, an important part of the representation is devoted to color, that reinforces the discriminative power of color in object recognition.
-In Fig.~\ref{fig:ex_color_selectivity} we show some examples of NFs with different degrees of color selectivity at different layers of the network and showing the corresponding cropped images.
+In the graphic we can observe that shallow layers are the main responsible for the color representation on the images: $40\%$ and $30\%$ of neurons are color selective in layers conv1 and conv2, respectively.
+Nevertheless, we also still found around $20\%$ of color selective neurons in deeper layers.
+Therefore, although neurons in deeper layers tend to be color invariant, an important part of the network's representation capability is devoted to color.
+This fact, supports the importance of color in object recognition.
+In Fig.~\ref{fig:ex_color_selectivity} we show some examples of NFs with different degrees of color selectivity on different layers of the network and showing the corresponding cropped images.

-Regarding color representation in layer 1 we want to point out two more observations derived from the NFs (see Fig.~\ref{fig:NF_conv1_color_sorted}): (a) selectivity to different spatial-frequencies is only tackled by gray-level neurons; and (b) four main color axis emerge (black-white, blue-yellow, orange-cyan and cyan-magenta).
-Curiously, these two observations correlate with evidences in the human visual system (\cite{Shapley11}).